OpenUpSA/pombola/docs/INSTALL.md

 and `GOOGLE_RECAPTCHA_SECRET_KEY` environment variables.

 ### Cron jobs

+Note that `app.json` schedules these jobs with Dokku in production.

 Cron jobs should only output to stdout or stderr if something went wrong and needs an operator's attention.
 We use `bin/run_management_command_capture_stdout`